List of Hyundai Motor Company manufacturing facilities: Hyundai Motor Türkiye (HMTR)

 Opened in September 1997, Hyundai Assan Otomotiv (HAOS) is a joint venture between the Hyundai Motor Company of South Korea and the Kibar Holding of Turkey.
-It is located in Kozyatagi, Istanbul, Turkey.
-It serves as the production base of small Hyundai models for the European market.
+Its headquarters is located in Kozyatagi, Istanbul, Turkey.
+The company serves as the production base of small Hyundai models for the European market.
 Throughout its operations, the plant has also produced the Accent, Matrix, Grace and Starex.
 It is the first overseas plant owned by Hyundai Motor Company.